oracle-livelabs/spatial-graph/spatial-python/prepare-data/prepare-data.md

 ### Prerequisites

-* Completion of previous lab
+* Completion of Lab 4: Connect to Autonomous Database from Python

 ## Task 1: Upload data files